-If you can’t pay off accounts, debt settlement may be an option.
+If you can’t pay off accounts, debt resolution may be an option.
 Or there’s debt consolidation, where you can take out another loan, use it to pay off those accounts, and then keep all of your debt in that one account.
 This doesn’t reduce your principal balance, but it’s often possible to get a better interest rate, especially if the debt you are consolidating is high interest consumer debt.
 Debt consolidation can also make budgeting easier and save you a lot of time and effort.

 Be Careful With New Credit

 Make sure that if you are shopping around for a loan that your inquiries are grouped together.
 The “hard checks” done by lenders impact your score, but if they’re grouped, they only count as one check.